WinterFest at Canada’s Wonderland: A Visitor’s Guide

 WinterFest at Canada’s Wonderland is packed with lots of activities and experiences that are fun for all ages.

-From fun rides and ice skating to enchanting light displays and cozy fire pits, keep reading to find out what’s included in your WinterFest entry.
+From fun rides and ice skating to enchanting light displays and cozy fire pits, keep reading to find out what’s included with your WinterFest ticket.

 1. Rides at WinterFest